Cghlewis/data-mgmt-ed-research-book/_book/13-data-cleaning.md

     - Limitations (e.g., file size limitations, variable character count limitations)
     - Default settings (e.g., how the program performs rounding, how dates are stored)
 1. Follow a coding style guide
-    - As we discussed in Section \@ref(style-code), creating a code style guide for your project ensures that all team members are setting up their files in a consistent manner.
-This reduces the variation across code files and allows your code to be more usable by others.
-Developing code templates for team members to use also helps to create further standardization.
+    - As discussed in Section \@ref(style-code), coding best practices such as using relative file paths,  including comments, and recording session information, allow your processes to be more reproducible and reduces errors.
+Adding best practices to a code style guide ensures that all team members are setting up their files in a consistent manner, further improving the usability of code.
-1. Use relative file paths
-    - In a point and click environment (e.g., Microsoft Excel), we typically open or read in a file by going to `file` -> `open` and navigating to the file's location.
-However, when writing code, we import a file by writing out our file path in our syntax.
-A file path is the location where a file lives.
-When writing out those paths, it is a good practice to write paths relative the directory you are working in, as opposed to writing a full, absolute file path.
-Writing absolute file paths in our syntax reduces the reproducibility of our code because future users often have different file paths than us.

-      **Example absolute file path:** "/Users/crystal/proja/data/raw/proja_stu_svy_raw.csv"
-      **Example relative file path:** "raw/proja_stu_svy_raw.csv"

 1. Review your data upon import
     - As we discussed in Section \@ref(clean-check), it is imperative that you review your data before beginning to clean it to ensure you have a thorough understanding of what is happening in your file.
 This review process can become even more relevant if you are reusing a syntax file to clean data collected multiple times (e.g., in a longitudinal study).
 You may expect your syntax to run flawlessly each time period, yet if anything changes in the data collection or entry process (e.g., a variable name changed, a new item is added, a new variable category is added), your data cleaning syntax will no longer work as intended.
 It’s best to find this out before you start the cleaning process so you can adjust your data cleaning plan and your code as needed.
 1. Do all transformations in code
     - Cleaning data using code only improves reproducibility if you do all transformations, no matter how small, in the code.
 No transformations should be done to your data outside of code, even if you think it is something insignificant.
 Once you work outside of your code, your chain of processing is lost and your work is no longer reproducible.
 Code files should contain every transformation you make from the raw data to your clean data.
-1. Use comments
-    - Code comments help you to organize and communicate your thought process.
-While your syntax may seem intuitive to you, it is not necessarily clear to others.
-As you clean your data according to your data cleaning plan, comment every step in your syntax, explaining what that specific line of code is doing.
+1. Don’t do anything random
+    - Everything in your syntax must be replicable.
+Yet, there are a few scenarios where, without even realizing it, you could be producing different results each time you run your code.
+      - If you randomly generate any numbers in your data (e.g., study IDs), use an algorithmic pseudorandom number generator (PRNG) [@klein_practical_2018].
+This can be easily done in most statistical programs by setting a seed.
+Every time the PRNG is run with the same seed, it will produce the same results (i.e., the same set of random numbers).
+Without this, you will get a new random set of numbers each time your syntax is run.
+      - Another example is when you are removing duplicate cases.
+Be purposeful about how you remove those duplicates.
+Do not assume your raw data will always come in the same order.
+Set parameters in your syntax before dropping cases (e.g., order by date then drop the second occurrence of a case).
+Otherwise, if at some point, someone unexpectedly shuffles your raw data around and you re-run your syntax, you may end up dropping different duplicate cases.
 1. Check each transformation
     - As mentioned in Section \@ref(clean-check), check your work along the way, don’t wait until the end of your script.
 For each transformation in your data:
       - Review your variables/cases before and after the transformations.